Home >> Blampied >> Magazines >>

 The illustrations to the story entitled The Crimes of Little Jimmy Dodd by Berta Ruck in issue 4 of volume 4 are unusual in that they are signed 'L'Arbalestier' rather than the usual 'Blam'.
 The drawings are in Blampied's typical style, the signature is in his hand writing and the name is strongly associated with Jersey, so the attribution is in no doubt.
 It is not clear why he would use a pseudonym, but perhaps he felt that there were too many illustrations by him in this title?
 His illustrations to a serial by Geoffrey Moss had appeared in six of the previous issues of the magazine and he illustrated another story in the same issue using the name 'Blam'.

 The issue of May 1925 contained monochrome photographs of two oil paintings by Blampied that had been shown recently at the Leicester Galleries in London in a exhibition featured here.
 One of them was an oil painting of Galloping home in the rain, based on his etching masterpiece.
-A photograph of the same picture has been seen on which Blampied has written the following notes: Indigo sky.
-White horse.
-Blue cart and salmon wheels.
-Man almost dark silhouette.
-The other painting is entitled Haymaking, Jersey.
+The original of this paintings is Now in a Good Home.
+The other painting illustrated is entitled Haymaking, Jersey.

 See also: